alst74/CaaS/README.md

 Todo:
 - [x] Setup simple swarm mode with managers and workers
 - [ ] Add license file in ucp/playbook.yml
+- [ ] Some exercises to get UCP and DTR up and running

 At the momemnt, it will bring up one manager/controller and 2 workers and it will be based on CentOS.
 Maybe more dists later on if needed/requested.
 Pre steps: